Skip to Main Content

 Related Professionals

-Diagnostic Imaging and Testing
+Diagnostic Imaging & Testing

 Parker Poe represents numerous diagnostic imaging and testing facilities and can provide legal advice and representation from start-up through day-to-day operations.
 Parker Poe provides comprehensive legal advice and representation related to mergers, acquisitions, and joint ventures and assists with Certificate of Need and licensure issues, including Certificate of Need litigation.
 Legal issues related to diagnostic and imaging testing facilities can vary depending on the ownership structure, but Parker Poe has the knowledge and experience to assist clients with all legal issues related to this industry.